After 55 Years, Target Will Finally Open A Store In Vermont

 And Virginia Mackey wondered, "Why is this such a big deal?
 It's just like any other big box abomination.
 They sell NOTHING you can't get somewhere else, and if you can't, you don't need. it."

 At around 60,000 square feet, the store will be smaller than the average Target.
 Several of the company's new small-format stores have opened in areas near college campuses, and this one follows that pattern.
-As VPR's Emily Alfin Johnson notes, Target's press release mentions Burlington's residents and the University of Vermont's students.
+As VPR's Emily Alfin Johnson notes, Target hopes to find customers both in Burlington's residents and in the University of Vermont's students.

+The company says it plans to employ some 75 people at the store.
+In a news release about the new store, Vermont's Gov. Phil Scott said, "While we may be the last state to join the Target family, we know they will quickly become part of the Vermont community, and look forward to seeing its long-term success in the state."

 When the Vermont store opens one year from now, Target will officially have locations in all 50 states.
 Founded in 1962, the retailer currently has more than 1,800 stores in 49 states.
 It's been able to open in dense urban areas such as Manhattan, and Washington, D.C.
 It also operates in India.
 But until now, it's stayed away from the Green Mountain State.